Skip to content

 Every face has natural asymmetries.
 Fillers are an excellent tool to soften differences between the sides of the face, whether in volume, contour, or proportion.

 I need to be honest: fillers have limitations.
 If you have significant facial sagging, excess skin on the neck, or significant tissue droop, hyaluronic acid will not solve your problem.
-In these situations, facelift is the correct indication.
+In these situations, a facelift is the appropriate treatment.
 Trying to compensate for sagging with excessive filler volume is a common mistake that results in swollen and artificial-looking faces — something I refuse to do to my patients.

 Similarly, for dynamic expression wrinkles — those that appear with movement, such as forehead lines and crow's feet — botulinum toxin (Botox) is the appropriate treatment, not fillers.
-The combination of Botox for dynamic wrinkles and fillers for volume loss is a powerful strategy that I frequently use.
+Combining Botox for dynamic wrinkles with fillers for volume loss is a powerful strategy that I frequently use.

 Transparency is something I greatly value.
 I want you to know exactly what happens during a filler session in my office.
 No surprises, no mysteries.

 On the day of the procedure, I clean the entire area to be treated with antiseptic solution.
-I apply topical anesthetic cream and, when necessary, perform local anesthetic block — especially for lip treatment.
+I apply topical anesthetic cream and, when necessary, perform a local nerve block — especially for lip treatment.
 I wait the appropriate time for the anesthesia to take full effect.

 With the skin prepared, I begin the application following the outlined plan.
 I work calmly and precisely, assessing the result at each stage.
 I ask you to sit and look in the mirror during the procedure so we can decide together if more product is needed or if the result is already satisfactory.
 This collaborative approach ensures that the final result meets your expectations.

-After the application, I gently position the product with massage when necessary and apply ice to minimize swelling.
-I provide written instructions on care for the first hours and days.
+After the application, I gently mold the product with massage when necessary and apply ice to minimize swelling.
+I provide written post-procedure instructions for the first hours and days.
 You can return to your normal activities immediately, with some restrictions that I will detail next.

 To minimize the risk of bruising and optimize the result, I advise my patients to follow some recommendations in the days leading up to the procedure: